MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 ## Task 2 – Publish Retention Labels

-Following from Task 1 you will now publish the VAT returns retention label so that the published label will be available for the finance users to apply to the documents in Exchange emails and Sharepoint documents.
+Following from Task 1 you will now publish the VAT returns retention label so that the published label will be available for the finance users to apply to the documents in Exchange emails and SharePoint documents.

-1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
+1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.